-- Make sure you have converted the needed MIBs to OIDLIB files and saved them in the snmplibs subfolder of your PRTG program directory
+- Make sure you have converted the needed MIB files to .oidlib files and saved them in the snmplibs subfolder of your PRTG program directory

 In the context menu of a group or probe, choose Add Device… to add a device to PRTG that represents your measurement device:

 - Type in a suitable name (like PCMessure) and use the device’s IP address in the settings.
 You can leave the other settings unchanged.